Jivnesh/ISCLS-19/README.md

 ## File organization
 * code  : To get results reported in paper, simply run this python file.
-* data  : contains all data required to run this code
+* data  : contains data required to run this code
 * model : generated model will be stored to this folder

 ## To run the code: